guicho271828/aaai-template/README.md

 + The camera-ready script detects `minted` package and runs `make` multiple times with finalizecache/frozencache options to avoid `--shell-escape` issue.

+**Update (2024/05/07):**

++ We slightly altered how the appendix is generated.
+  Now, it builds two versions of appendix:
+  1. First, it is included in the main paper by default, following the convention in ICLR, ICML, etc.
+     Arxiv submission, which requires a single tex source file, also uses this version.
+  2. Second, it also generates `standalone-supplement.pdf` that has its own title, following the convention in AAAI, IJCAI, etc.

 [![example](./example.png)](./example.pdf)

 # File structure